-VET Qualification n - Two Years (RTO #32155 - FIT Education Pty Ltd) Course assessment activities include the completion of set tasks (practical and knowledge) scheduled throughout the course duration.
-Many of the practical tasks will be observed while working as an Exercise (Gym) Instructor or while participating in practical lessons.
-Knowledge tasks are generally short answer and test the student's knowledge against one or more of the competency units.
-Evidence gathering methods include oral and written questioning, third party reports, observation, work samples and client feedback.
+Assessment This program is predominantly a practical competency based program struct on being able to utilise the skills in a simulated workplace environment.
+Assessment is competency based and therefore no levels of achievement are (only competent / not yet competent).
+Units of competency have been clustered and are assessed this way.
+Course assessment activities include the completion of set tasks (practical are knowledge) scheduled throughout the course duration.
+Many of the practical be observed while working as an Exercise (Gym) Instructor or while participal practical lessons.
+Knowledge tasks are generally short answer and test the st knowledge against one or more of the competency units.
+Evidence gathering methods include oral and written questioning, third part observation, work samples and client feedback.
 Teachers from the College will deliver the course to the students.
-Fit Education will act as the RTO for the enrolled students, supply the College with the required training and assessment resources and provide assistance to teaching staff for the delivery of the course.
-Career Opportunities and Pathways This training program articulates with Certificate IV in Fitness (SIS40221).
-The Certificate IV qualification articulates into a range of higher VET pathways (e.g. Diploma in Fitness, Sport & Recreation and Health) that can lead into university pathways (e.g. Bachelor of Human Movement Studies and Bachelor of Education).
+Fit Educati as the RTO for the enrolled students, supply the College with the required tra- assessment resources and provide assistance to teaching staff for the deliver Career course.
+This training program articulates with Certificate IV in Fitness (SIS40221).
+Opportunities and Pathways The Certificate IV qualification articulates into a range of higher VET pathways (e.g. Diploma in Fitness, Sport & Recreation and Health) that can lead into university pathways (e.g. Bachelor of Human Movement Studies and Bachelor of Education).
 Competition of Certificate III can contribute towards ATAR eligibility.
 Cost Upfront fees - \$450 per student which is the charge from Fit Education for the 2 Year Course.
 Fit Education Refund Policy - Students have until the end of Term 1 to confirm their enrolment in the course.
 After this date there is no refund for the cost of the course.
 Other charges Year 11: \$167 (School Resource Fee, Gym visits, T-Shirt and First Aid Course) Year 12: \$60 (School Resource Fee and Gym visits) Students may receive pro-rata school and other course related refunds according to when they exit the course.
 Service Agreement The RTO guarantees that the student will be provided with every opportunity to complete the qualification as per the rights and obligations outlined in the enrolment process and information handbooks provided.
 To be awarded a Certificate III in Fitness participants must have demonstrated competency in the 16 Units of Competency listed.
 Those participants that exit before completing the Certificate will be provided with a Statement of Attainment for the units of competency successfully completed.
 Further Information This information is correct at the time of publication but is subject to change.
 Tristan Clark - School Based Fitness Coordinator Fit Education Phone: 1300 FIT EDU (1300 348 338) Email: chris@fiteducation.edu.au

-Certificate IV in Crime & Justice - 10971NAT
+Certificate IV in Justice Studies - 10971NAT